wbamberg/idl-reference/docs/nsIXPCComponents_Utils.md

 This should only be used to write tests of the interaction of
 the GC and CC with weak maps.

-@param aMap weak map or other JavaScript value
-@returns If aMap is a weak map object, return the keys of the weak
-map as an array.
-Otherwise, return undefined.

 #### Parameters ####